 This panel was made for the 'Art of Glass' exhibition at the National Museum of Scotland in 2018 and shortlisted for the John Ruskin Prize in 2019.

-The idea grew from a desire to make something really beautiful.
-This led me to question common notions of beauty and immediately a multitude of thorny contradictions popped up in my mind.
+It grew from a desire to make something really beautiful.
+This led me to question notions of beauty and a multitude of thorny contradictions entered my mind.

 The central figure is based around a stereotypical madonna - blonde, slim and dressed in a voluminous pink frock.

 But her nipples have been censored , she has liposuction lines on her torso and hypodermic needles and scalpels adorning her halo.